ricardo564/nextjs-chronicles-part-1/README.md

 US English version:

 ## 🎯 Project Overview
-This project was developed using NestJS to create a modern and responsive web application for Breath Natural, showcasing contemporary web development resources and practices.
+This project was developed using NextJS to create a modern and responsive web application for Breath Natural, showcasing contemporary web development resources and practices.

 The design was chosen for its beauty and simplicity, with the idea of this project being to serve as a showcase for plants.
 To make the project more complex, requests were added to an API called "Trefle - A global plants API", which is a plant API.